NanoComp/meep/doc/docs/Acknowledgements.md

 If you want a one-sentence description of the algorithm for inclusion in a publication, we recommend something like:

-- Simulations were performed with the finite-difference time-domain (FDTD) method [ref FDTD], using a freely available software package [ref Meep].
+- Simulations were performed with the finite-difference time-domain (FDTD) method [ref FDTD], using an open-source software package [ref Meep].

 General references on the FDTD method include, for example: